DrLex0/quake-frogbots/waypoint/README.md

 8. **Teleports:** you must make a one-way connection from each `trigger_teleport` to its corresponding `info_teleport_destination`.
 (This has become a lot easier in the v2 tool.)
    - It is _essential_ to first enable both NOCLIP with `F2` and closest-marker mode with `F`.
    - Then move into the teleport trigger zone, and ensure with `C` that the `trigger_teleport` marker is selected.
    - Hit `K`.
-The trigger now has an outgoing path to its destination (and _only_ it destination, as it should be).
+The trigger now has an outgoing path to its destination (and _only_ its destination, as it should be).
      ![Connecting teleports](images/teleport.jpg)
    - If it is a 2-way teleporter, now do the same thing at the other side to connect its trigger to the destination.
    - Teleports are disabled in manual mode, hence toggle with `O` to get teleported to the other side.
    - It doesn't matter whether you assign a `trigger_teleport` the zone it is in, or its destination zone.
 (I stick with the zone it is in.)
    - A `trigger_teleport` must only have _incoming_ paths besides its single outgoing destination path (other outgoing paths would be pointless and could mess up path planning).
-     An `info_teleport_destination` of a _1-way teleporter_ must only have _outgoing_ paths besides its single incoming trigger path _(again… telefrag)._
+     An `info_teleport_destination` of a _1-way teleporter_ should preferably only have _outgoing_ paths besides its single incoming trigger path _(again… telefrag)._
-     For a _2-way teleporter_ however, if the destination marker(s) need to be traversed and will be touched when trying to reach the trigger at that end, then the destination marker must also have a path back to that trigger.
+     For a _2-way teleporter_ however, if the destination marker(s) need to be traversed and will be touched when trying to reach the trigger at that end, then the destination marker _must_ also have a path back to that trigger.
 But, never use destination markers as regular path markers if they are high up in the air and cannot be (easily) touched.
 Those must only have outgoing paths.

 9. **Special path modes.** You can apply these while making the paths, or afterwards.
 The modes for a marker's paths can be seen by pressing the `R` key.
    Same workflow as above, only now you also have to select the **mode** with `V` before making the connection (not all are path modes, some affect display mode).
 Most of these require _one-way mode_ to be enabled (`J` key).